 Claim your business expenses

 Generally speaking, you can claim any expenses that are related to your business when you file your taxes.
-As an OnlyFans creator, you’ll likely have costs such as your rent/mortgage, internet, computer hardware and accessories, office space, etc.
+As an OnlyFans creator, you’ll likely have costs such as your rent/mortgage, internet, computer hardware etc. Even things such as lights, cameras, outfits, lube, and toys would be considered legitimate business expenses.

 The key thing to understand is that you can only claim the percentage related to your business.
 For example, let’s say 75% of your internet usage is for work and 25% is personal use.
 In this case, you’d only be able to claim 75% of your internet bills as a business expense.
 Another example would be your office space.
 If your setup takes up 15% of your home, you could claim 15% of your rent/mortgage as a business expense.